ngduythao/Opensea-metadata-refresh/README.md

 3. Paste the modified code into the browser console or a JavaScript execution environment.
 4. Run the code to initiate the automatic metadata refresh.

+Note: Ensure that you have the appropriate permissions to modify and interact with OpenSea NFTs in the browser console.

+Feel free to customize the code snippet as per your requirements.